The Ultimate Guide to

 Be lawful and transparent

-Maintain a current list of all data processing activities and conduct regular data protection impact assessments.
-Your list should include the type of data processed, purpose of processing, who has access to the data, security controls in place, and plans for deletion of the data.
-Be able to provide a “lawful basis” for your processing and be sure to notify the subject of data collection and the legal justification behind it.
+Maintain a current list of all data processing activities and conduct protection impact assessments when processing is likely to result in a high risk to the rights and freedoms of individuals.
+Your list should include the type of data processed, the purpose of processing, who has access to the data, security controls in place, and plans for deletion of the data.
+Be able to provide a “lawful basis” for your processing, and be sure to notify the subject of data collection and the legal justification behind it.

 Be secure